 Almost there: please enter your email below to gain instant access.

 When you’re working on your retail merchandising plan, consider the best layout to guide customers through your store and to the products you want to sell.
 Depending on your space, you may go with a grid, loop, circular, or free-form layout.

 Here are a few things to consider when creating a merchandising plan:

 - Choose the products you want to promote.
-In most cases, you’ll want to focus on your newest products, bestsellers, and core products that have a higher profit margin.
+In most cases, you’ll want to focus on your newest products, bestsellers, and core products that have a higher profit margin–you can use the break-even point formula to better understand profit margins associated with your products.
 From month to month—or even week to week—change the products you promote based on the merchandise you want customers to notice.

 - Create a budget for in-store displays.
 Once you’ve nailed down your store layout, you’ll need product displays, signage, lighting, fixtures, and other props to showcase your products.
 Set a budget so you have money left to purchase inventory and spend on marketing efforts to get people in your store.

 - Consider seasons, holidays, and special occasions.
 Displaying Christmas sweaters in the middle of summer won’t make any sense to shoppers.
 Develop your retail merchandising plan in advance so you can take advantage of seasonal, holiday, and other special occasion displays.

 - Factor in the time it takes to get merchandise on the floor.
 The time it takes to merchandise a store depends on circumstances including how many SKUs you have, whether displays have special requirements (like security), how easily you can move fixtures, and the size of your window displays.